Taliban happy with previous Afghan government's media law | www.lokmattimes.com

 Taliban happy with previous Afghan government's media law

-Afghanistan's Taliban government has said that Kabul has no issues in following the mass media law enacted by the previous government.
+Taliban has said that it has no issues in following the mass media law enacted by the previous Afghan government.

-Afghanistan's Taliban government has said that Kabul has no issues in following the mass media law enacted by the previous government.
+Taliban has said that it has no issues in following the mass media law enacted by the previous Afghan government.

 Zabihullah Mujahid, Taliban spokesman and deputy minister of Information and Culture, said the Taliban has studied the mass media law drafted under the previous government and have found no problem, according to Ariana News.